f4hbg/ezChromato/INSTALL.md

  ```
 launch the console UI

-at the first step (gc id) you have two choices :
+at the first prompt (gc id) you have two choices :

-- just type enter to use timestamp and autoincrement number as filename
+- just type enter to use timestamp as filename

-- provide complete informations (gc_id/column/method/attenuation/standard) that will be used as filename
+- provide complete informations (gc_id/column/method/attenuation/standard) that will be used in the filename

 then you have to give the duration of the analysis (in upper round minutes)

 the live graph windows (gnuplot-qt) opens in fullscreen, and shows the message "waiting for data" in the right upper corner

-graph starts automatically when analysis begins, the windows closes after specified analysis time
+graph starts automatically when analysis begins, and the windows closes after specified analysis time

 ### autosampler analysis